-Don’t let the small size of this heater fool you.
-While it only measures in at 15 x 11.5 x 9.6”, it provides more than enough heat to warm up 1,000 square feet!
+Don’t let the small size of this small electric heater fool you.
+While it only measures in at 11.5 x 13.5 x 16.2 inches, it provides more than enough heat to warm up 1,000 square feet!

 Simply set the thermostat with the easy to use digital dial, and enjoy the warm, ambient heat.
-This heater includes a handy remote, convenient handles for moving around and even an optional air purifier.
+This heater includes a handy remote, and convenient handles and wheels for moving around.

 Propane space heaters